 Well, it is true that that lifting will take more time and effort, but the benefits of it for your children are definitely worth it.
 They include, but are not limited to:

-- Complex exercises that put more emphasis on numerous joints, muscle coordination, flexibility, etc.
+- Complex exercises that put more emphasis on numerous joints, coordination on major muscle groups, flexibility, etc.

-- Strength training improves many fitness measures that are crucial to sports such as basketball, soccer, and volleyball.
+- Strength training help improve sports performance for such sports as basketball, soccer, and volleyball.
 Besides, it helps reduce sports related injuries.

 - If done properly, these exercises can be a super fun form of at home physical activity depending on your child’s age.

 - They can set your kids up for a lifetime journey of training and caring about their eating habits (such as the need to stop eating sugar), health and overall fitness.